wsong1985/Diabetes_Analysis/README.md

 What is the correlation between the vector and the target variable?

 ## Database and Tables
+Our team used Amazon Web Service to host our database for this project.
+After building the database, an S3 bucket was created to store the raw data file and relevant tables.
    * __AWS Database__

    <img src="Images/Database.PNG" width=400>